Sam Darnold: 2018 season

-Darnold made his professional debut on August 10, in the first preseason game against the Atlanta Falcons, where he finished with 96 passing yards and a touchdown as the Jets won 17–0.
+Darnold made his professional debut in the first preseason game against the Atlanta Falcons on August 10, where he finished with 96 passing yards and a touchdown as the Jets won 17–0.
 On August 29, the Jets named Darnold the starter for Week 1 of the season.

 Darnold played his first regular season game on September 10, 2018, during Monday Night Football against the Detroit Lions, making him the youngest opening-day starting quarterback since the AFL–NFL merger.
 His first pass resulted in an interception returned for a touchdown by Quandre Diggs.
 However, he responded well and finished with 198 passing yards and two touchdowns as the Jets won 48–17.
 During the Jets' home opener against the Miami Dolphins in Week 2, Darnold finished with 334 passing yards, a touchdown, and two interceptions as the Jets lost 20–12.
 During a Thursday Night Football game against the Cleveland Browns in Week 3, Darnold finished with 169 passing yards and two interceptions as the Jets lost 21–17.
 During Week 4 against the Jacksonville Jaguars, Darnold finished with 167 passing yards and a touchdown as the Jets lost 31–12.
 During Week 5 against the Denver Broncos, Darnold finished with 198 passing yards, three touchdowns, and an interception, while the Jets combined for 323 rushing yards and won 34–16.
 During Week 6 against the Indianapolis Colts, Darnold finished with 280 passing yards, two touchdowns, and an interception as the Jets won 42–34.
 During Week 7 against the Minnesota Vikings, Darnold committed 4 turnovers, including 3 interceptions and a lost fumble.
 He finished with 206 passing yards and a touchdown as the Jets lost 37–17.
 During Week 8 against the Chicago Bears, Darnold finished with 153 passing yards and a touchdown as the Jets lost 24–10.